pisayacademicsassociation/cs-guide/docs/cs5/3/binary-tree-traversal.md

 Now that we've discussed Trees and how they work, what if you'd want to find a specific value in a node?
 For arrays, this is easy: just iterate over the array.
 For Stacks and Queues, just continually check if the Stack or Queue is empty and continuously `pop()` or `dequeue()`, respectively.
 But, what about for Trees?
 It looks quite complex to traverse this data structure to check for a value.

-In this section, we will discuss the various ways we can find for a value inside a node inside a binary tree.
+In this section, we will discuss the various ways we can traverse a binary tree.

 ### Table of Contents